hanecakr/forests2heritage/Session_3.Rmd

 ## S3-P-003 {.unnumbered}

 **Thinking inside the box.
-A dendrochronological and archaeobotanical survey on a 14th C chest made in Antwerp**
+A dendrochronological and archaeobotanical survey on a 14th century chest made in Antwerp**

 Kristof Haneca^1^, Koen Deforce^2,\ 3^, Luc Allemeersch^4^